pink-gorilla/webly/README.md

 # UI demo

-The demo runs a webserver on port 8019.

 ```
 lein demo
 ```

+The demo runs a webserver on port 8019.
+Demonstrates:
+- loading animation
+- navigation links to registered handlers (and error for unregistered handler)
+- notifications
+- dialog
+- api endpoints

 # Features
 - routing with bidi (this allows to have links within the web-app)